On the calculation of covariant expressions for Dirac bilinears: Dirac spinors and Lorentz vectors

 This decomposition of the metric tensor in terms of the $p-set$ vectors implies that the $p-set$ vectors are nothing but a set of vierbeins$^{1}$ defined locally at the spacetime position of the particle under study. \item Using the definitions for $d$ and $d^{*}$ vectors, one observes that the following equality holds:

 which is related to the ``handedness" of the $p-set$.
-Note that Eq. (\ref{dds}) is equivalent to Eq. (\ref{metric}).
-The only issue to be addressed is that this relation does not violate the linear independence of the $p-set$, since it involves linear combinations of the tensor products of the related vectors rather than linear combinations of the vectors themselves. \item It can be shown that, the vectors $d$ and $d^{*}$ can always be written in terms of two real spacelike unit vectors, say $n_{1}$ and $n_{2}$, which are also orthogonal to $p$ and $s$, such that $d=n_{1}-i n_{2}$ and $d^{*}=n_{1}+i n_{2}$.
+Note that Eq. (\ref{dds}) is equivalent to Eq. (\ref{metric}) and that Eq. (\ref{dds}) does not violate the linear independence of the $p-set$, since it involves linear combinations of the tensor products of the related vectors rather than linear combinations of the vectors themselves. \item It can be shown that, the vectors $d$ and $d^{*}$ can always be written in terms of two real spacelike unit vectors orthogonal to each other, say $n_{1}$ and $n_{2}$, which are also orthogonal to $p$ and $s$, such that $d=\frac12 (n_{1}-i n_{2})$ and $d^{*}=\frac12 (n_{1}+i n_{2})$.
 Any Lorentz transformation $\Lambda $ which leaves $p$ and $s$ unchanged (that is, any rotation in the plane spanned by $d$ and $d^{*}$) rotates the spinors in the spinor space but does not alter Eq. (\ref{definingeq}).
 That is, the rotated spinors will still be the solutions to Eq. (\ref{definingeq}) with the same eigenvalues: